wbnns/learnhowtocode/deep-dives/ruby/blocks.md

 def my_method
   a_proc = Proc.new { return }
   a_proc.call
-  puts "this line is never reached" end
+  puts 'this line is never reached' end

 my_method